project-renard-survey/sticky-note-teaching/README.md

 ## Status Flags

-Give each learner three sticky notes of different colours, e.g., red, yellow/orange and green (you can use other colors like pink and blue to keep the class colorblind friendly).
-If someone has completed an exercise and wants it checked, they put the green sticky note on their laptop; if they run into a problem and need help, they put up the red one; if they are working on the problem and need time, they put the yellow sticky note.
+Give each learner two sticky notes of two different colours, e.g., red and blue.
+If someone has completed an exercise and wants it checked, they put the blue sticky note on their laptop; if they run into a problem and need help, they put up the red one.
 This is better than having people raise their hands because:

 *   it's more discreet (which means they're more likely to actually do it),